iryanin/iryanin.github.io/content/page/about/index.md

 lastmod: '2023-02-23'
 menu:
     main:
-        weight: -90
+        weight: -10
         params:
             icon: user
 ---

-A student in Software Engineering.
+A full-time student in Software Engineering, struggling in tons of code.

 Always 18 years old.

+Email: a@b.org. ( a = ryan, b = ryani )